Hercha/FetchingAndProcessingData/README.md

 # FetchingAndProcessingData

 Build your own web scraper.
-Fetch and process data from whatever website you want!
+Fetch and process data from whatever website you want.